Garland launches internal Justice Dept. review to improve hate-crime tracking, prosecutions

-Among the aims, he said, would be improving hate crime data collection, prioritizing investigations and prosecutions, and using civil authorities to target unlawful acts of bias that do not meet the federal definition of a hate crimes.
+Among the aims, he said, would be improving hate-crime data collection, prioritizing investigations and prosecutions, and using civil authorities to target unlawful acts of bias that do not meet the federal definition of a hate crimes.

-The Atlanta suspect, Robert Aaron Long, who is White, is charged with killing eight, including six women of Asian descent, at three spas.
+The Atlanta suspect, Robert Aaron Long, who is White, is charged with killing eight, including six Asian women, at three spas.
 The Boulder suspect, Ahmad Al Aliwi Alissa, is a native of Syria who is charged with killing 10 at a grocery store.

 The move came as part of a broader Biden administration response Tuesday to mounting pressure from Asian American advocates.
-In a separate announcement, the White House said it would reinstate an initiative on Asian Americans and Pacific Islanders and allocate nearly $50 million in new grants at the Department of Health and Human Services to assist survivors of domestic violence and sexual assault with new outreach to Asian Americans and Pacific Islanders (AAPI).
+In a separate announcement, the White House said it would reinstate an initiative on Asian Americans and Pacific Islanders (AAPI) and allocate nearly $50 million in new grants at the Department of Health and Human Services to assist survivors of domestic violence and sexual assault with new AAPI outreach.

 “The AAPI community has endured a difficult, heart-wrenching year,” Sen. Tammy Duckworth (D-Ill.) said in a statement.
 “There is no doubt that our community is still at risk.
 I applaud President Biden for recognizing our community’s pain and taking concrete actions to protect AAPI individuals from violence and root out anti-Asian bias while also supporting the victims of hate crimes.”

-Five federal hate crimes statutes cover attacks motivated by race, color, religion, national origin, sexual orientation, gender, gender identity, or disability.
+Five federal hate-crime statutes cover attacks motivated by race, color, religion, national origin, sexual orientation, gender, gender identity or disability.
 A total of 47 states have a patchwork of their own hate-crime provisions.

 Under a 1990 law signed by President George H.W.
 Bush, the Justice Department has been required to track hate crimes nationwide every year, but the FBI’s count has been plagued by inconsistent reporting from more than 18,000 local law enforcement agencies.